codeintegrity-ai/mutahunter/README.md

 ## Features

-- **Extreme Mutation Testing:** Leverages language agnostic [TreeSitter](https://tree-sitter.github.io/) parser to apply extreme mutations to the codebase without using LLMs.
-[Research](https://arxiv.org/abs/2103.08480) shows that this approach is effective at detecting pseudo-tested methods with significantly lower computational cost.
-Currently supports Python, Java, JavaScript, and Go.
-Check the [scheme files](/src/mutahunter/core/queries/) to see the supported operators.
-We welcome contributions to add more operators and languages.
+- **Automatuic Test Generation:** Generates unit tests to increase line and mutation coverage, leveraging LLMs to identify and fill gaps in test coverage.
+See the [Unit Test Generator](#unit-test-generator-enhancing-line-and-mutation-coverage-wip) section for more details.
+- **Language Agnostic:** Compatible with languages that provide coverage reports in Cobertura XML, Jacoco XML, and lcov formats.
+Extensible to additional languages and testing frameworks.
 - **LLM Context-aware Mutations:** Utilizes LLM models to generate context-aware mutants.
 [Research](https://arxiv.org/abs/2406.09843) indicates that LLM-generated mutants have higher fault detection potential, fewer equivalent mutants, and higher coupling and semantic similarity to real faults.
 It uses a map of your entire git repository to generate contextually relevant mutants using [aider's repomap](https://aider.chat/docs/repomap.html).
 Supports self-hosted LLMs, Anthropic, OpenAI, and any LLM models via [LiteLLM](https://github.com/BerriAI/litellm).
 - **Change-Based Testing:** Runs mutation tests on modified files and lines based on the latest commit or pull request changes, ensuring that only relevant parts of the code are tested.
-- **Language Agnostic:** Compatible with languages that provide coverage reports in Cobertura XML, Jacoco XML, and lcov formats.
-Extensible to additional languages and testing frameworks.
 - **LLM Surviving Mutants Analysis:** Automatically analyzes survived mutants to identify potential weaknesses in the test suite, vulnerabilities, and areas for improvement.
+- **Extreme Mutation Testing:** Leverages language agnostic [TreeSitter](https://tree-sitter.github.io/) parser to apply extreme mutations to the codebase without using LLMs.
+[Research](https://arxiv.org/abs/2103.08480) shows that this approach is effective at detecting pseudo-tested methods with significantly lower computational cost.
+Currently supports Python, Java, JavaScript, and Go.
+Check the [scheme files](/src/mutahunter/core/queries/) to see the supported operators.
+We welcome contributions to add more operators and languages.

 ## Recommended Mutation Testing Process